Maximal real varieties from moduli constructions: Abstract

 \section{Abstract}

-Given a real variety (that is, a complex manifold equipped with an anti-holomorphic involution), the Smith--Thom inequality says that the total $\F2$-Betti number of the real locus is at most the total $\F2$-Betti number of the ambient complex manifold.
-A real variety is called maximal (or M-variety) if the equality holds.
-We give several constructions of maximal real varieties by taking moduli spaces of certain objects on a maximal real variety.
-More precisely, we prove that the following real varieties are maximal: \begin{itemize} \item moduli spaces of stable vector bundles of coprime rank and degree over a maximal smooth projective real curve (this is Brugall\'e--Schaffhauser's theorem \cite{BrugalleSchaffhauser}, but we give a very short new proof); similarly for moduli spaces of stable parabolic vector bundles; \item moduli spaces of stable Higgs bundles of coprime rank and degree over a maximal smooth projective real curve; \item if a real variety has non-empty real locus and maximal Hilbert square, then the variety itself and its Hilbert cube are maximal; \item punctual Hilbert schemes on a $c_1$-maximal real projective surface with vanishing first Betti number and 2-torsion free second cohomology (e.g. $\R$-rational maximal real surfaces); \item moduli spaces of stable sheaves on a $\R$-rational maximal Poisson surface (e.g.~the real projective plane). \end{itemize} We also highlight the observation that the maximality is a motivic property when interpreted as equivariant formality, and any smooth projective real variety that is motivated by maximal ones is maximal.
+For a complex manifold equipped with an anti-holomorphic involution, which is referred to as a real variety, the Smith--Thom inequality states that the total $\F2$-Betti number of the real locus is not greater than the total $\F2$-Betti number of the ambient complex manifold.
+A real variety is called maximal if the equality holds.
+In this paper, we present a series of new constructions of maximal real varieties by exploring moduli spaces of certain objects on a maximal real variety.
+Our results establish the maximality of the following real varieties: \begin{itemize} \item Moduli spaces of stable vector bundles of coprime rank and degree over a maximal smooth projective real curve (known as Brugall\'e--Schaffhauser's theorem \cite{BrugalleSchaffhauser}, with a short new proof presented in this work); the same result holds for moduli spaces of stable parabolic vector bundles. \item Moduli spaces of stable Higgs bundles of coprime rank and degree over a maximal smooth projective real curve, providing maximal hyper-K\"ahler examples. \item If a real variety has non-empty real locus and maximal Hilbert square, then the variety itself and its Hilbert cube are maximal.
+This is always the case for maximal real smooth cubic threefolds, but never the case for maximal real smooth cubic fourfolds. \item Punctual Hilbert schemes on a maximal real projective surface with vanishing first $\F2$-Betti number and connected real locus, such as $\R$-rational maximal real surfaces and some generalized Dolgachev surfaces. \item Moduli spaces of stable sheaves on the real projective plane, or more generally, on an $\R$-rational maximal Poisson surface. \end{itemize} We also observe that maximality is a motivic property when interpreted as equivariant formality.
+Furthermore, any smooth projective real variety motivated by maximal ones is also maximal.